hulk66/gladstone_gantter/README.md

 Utlizing [Nicegui](https://nicegui.io/) and [Mermaid](https://mermaid.js.org/)

 * Editing Gantt Charts in a form based manner
 * Entering start date and duration.
-End date will be calulated.
-Or overwrite the the end date
+End date will be calulated, excluding weekend.
+Or just provide the end date
+* The end date is used as the start date for the next task
 * Limited Color styling
 * Loading and saving files to json to you local machine
 * Can be easly dockerized